omariio1000/MasjidScreen/README.md

 2. The following python libraries:
    - pillow
    - openpyxl
+   - pandas
-   - gspread
+   - qrcode
+3. These libraries are needed for the Ramadan mode (`'r`):
    - oauth2client
-   - pandas
    - google-api-python-client
    - google-auth-httplib2
    - google-auth-oauthlib
-   - qrcode
    - Or run the `install_libs.bat` script

 ## Customizing: